Puestos de trabajo

-Publicado el 13 de noviembre de 2017 por Clinton Health Access Initiative, CHAI
+Publicado el 7 de febrero de 2018 por CHAI

 Founded in 2002, by President William J. Clinton and Ira Magaziner, the Clinton Health Access Initiative, Inc. ("CHAI"ÂÂ) is a global health organization committed to strengthening integrated health systems and expanding access to care and treatment in the developing world.

 Several countries in the Mesoamerica region have committed to eliminate malaria by 2020.
 To reach this target, countries will need to rapidly detect and effectively treat infections, to identify and aggressively target areas where malaria transmission persists, and to coordinate efforts closely to ensure movements of people and parasites do not jeopardize success.
 Achievement of this goal across the region will bring the world one step closer to global malaria eradication.
 Over the past two and half years, CHAI has helped malaria programs make meaningful steps towards orienting their national strategic plans and systems towards malaria elimination by 2020.
 CHAI is supporting malaria programs in Honduras, Panama, Guatemala, Haiti, Costa Rica, El Salvador, Dominican Republic, and Belize to strengthen surveillance systems, devise targeted and evidence-based plans, successfully implement these plans and interventions, and scale-up interventions in high-risk and hard-to-reach populations.